Last edit: 07/12/2025

 ISO 13849-2:2012 – Safety of machinery — Safety-related parts of control systems — Part 2: Validation

-Last year, we published a book on the High demand Safety Standards.
+In 2023, we published a book on the High demand Safety Standards.
+Inside, we also describe how to tackle mixed systems.

-ISO 13849-1 only deals, with High Demand Safety Related Parts of the control system (SRP/CS).
+ISO 13849-1 only deals, with High Demand Safety Related Parts of the control system (SRP/CS), while it is the role of IEC 62061 to tackle systems containing both high and low demand loops.

 In this respect, a new Technical Standard was published in 2023: